-- 2. Minimum setbacks for all other parcels shall be determined by a City Council adopted streetscape plan.
-If there is not an adopted streetscape plan, or when a streetscape plan does not specify a setback, the minimum setback for all uses shall be twenty-four (24) feet on major thoroughfares and sixteen (16) feet on all other streets.
-If on-street parking is provided, the minimum setback from back of curb may be reduced by the width of the on-street parking.
-(Petition No. 2009-013, § 10.907(1)(a)(2), 03/19/09) - (c) If new construction incorporates an existing structure located within the required setback, the CDOT Director or his designee, and the Planning Director or his designee, may allow the setback for the addition to be reduced to the established setback.
+- (b) The minimum setback shall be measured from the back of all existing or future curb lines, whichever is greater.
+If the existing right-of-way is greater than the minimum setback from the back of existing or future curb lines, the right-of-way line shall become the minimum setback.
+If the existing curb line varies, the setback shall be measured from the widest section.
+Curb lines are to be determined jointly by the Charlotte Department of Transportation (CDOT) Director, or his designee, and the Planning Director, or his designee. - (c) If new construction incorporates an existing structure located within the required setback, the CDOT Director or his designee, and the Planning Director or his designee, may allow the setback for the addition to be reduced to the established setback.
 In no event shall the setback of any portion of the new structure be less than ten (10) feet from the back of the curb line. - (d) For the purposes of this section, the minimum setback applies to all street frontages, not just to the street toward which the structure is oriented. - (e) All above ground, at ground, and below ground utility structures associated with underground electric, natural gas, telecommunications or cable television distribution lines, pipes, or conduits shall be located behind the minimum setback, except as allowed by any City right-of-way ordinances.
-This includes air vents, vaults, and backflow preventers.
-(Petition No. 2009-013, § 10.907(1)(e), 03/19/09) - (f) No new doors shall be permitted to swing into the minimum setback, except for emergency exit doors. - (g) One story screened or open air porches and stoops may encroach into the setback up to 8', but shall be behind the required sidewalk.
+This includes air vents, vaults, and backflow preventers. - (f) No new doors shall be permitted to swing into the minimum setback, except for emergency exit doors. - (g) One story screened or open air porches and stoops may encroach into the setback up to 8', but shall be behind the required sidewalk.
 Architectural features such as eaves, steps and cornices may encroach up to an additional 3' into the setback.
 Fences and walls may also be located in the setback, behind the required sidewalk, but shall not exceed 36 inches in height above grade.
-All fences and walls shall be constructed in a durable fashion of brick, stone, other finished masonry materials, wood posts and planks or metal or other materials specifically designed as fencing materials or any combination thereof (Petition No. 2009-013, § 10.907(1)(g), 03/19/09) - (h) No canopies or signs are permitted in the minimum setback, except as provided for in 10.908 (6) and Section 10.908 (7).
+All fences and walls shall be constructed in a durable fashion of brick, stone, other finished masonry materials, wood posts and planks or metal or other materials specifically designed as fencing materials or any combination thereof. - (h) No canopies or signs are permitted in the minimum setback, except as provided for in Section 10.908 (6) and Section 10.908 (7). - Driveways may cross the setback, but shall be as near as possible to perpendicular to the street, so as to minimize intrusion into area, and for pedestrian safety. - (j) Balconies may project up to 2' in the minimum setback, subject to an approved sidewalk encroachment agreement with CDOT.
+Balconies shall have a minimum clearance of 10' from grade.

-- (i) Driveways may cross the setback, but shall be as near as possible to perpendicular to the street, so as to minimize intrusion into area, and for pedestrian safety. - (j) Balconies may project up to 2' in the minimum setback, subject to an approved sidewalk encroachment agreement with CDOT.
-Balconies shall have a minimum clearance of 10' from grade. - (k) Sidewalk arcades may be located within the sidewalk portion of the minimum setback, at sidewalk level, subject to an approved sidewalk encroachment agreement with CDOT.
+(k) Sidewalk arcades may be located within the sidewalk portion of the minimum setback, at sidewalk level, subject to an approved sidewalk encroachment agreement with CDOT.
 Sidewalk arcades shall maintain a minimum 10' clear, unobstructed space between arcade supports, and a minimum overhead clearance of 10'.
 No arcade support shall be located closer than 14' from the back of the existing or future curb line, whichever is greater.